bobbydwise1/capstone-react-week3/README.md

 ## Future features

-* _Add new game pieces: prince, camel, elephant, cannon, ship, gryphon.__
+* _Add new game pieces: prince, camel, elephant, cannon, ship, gryphon._

 * _Add turns, white only moves one piece, then black moves one piece… etc._

 * _Add game piece move checking to only allow pieces to move to a “legal” square._

 * _Add a skinning feature to change the look of the game._

+* _Add an ability to drag and drop pieces, using libraries that can work with either a mouse or touchscreen._

 * _Refactor for React Native, to create an Andriod app._